rundeck/docs/docs/manual/projects/node-execution/aws-ssm.md

 :::tip Tip!
-You can test that the S3 permissions have been set up correctly by executing a simple script on the remote EC2s through the Systems Manager interface:
+You can test that the S3 permissions have been set up correctly by executing a simple script on the remote EC2s through the Systems Manager interface.
 Follow the instructions outlined in [this AWS documentation](https://docs.aws.amazon.com/systems-manager/latest/userguide/integration-s3.html) to set up and run the test.
 :::

 ## Setup Within Process Automation

 ### AWS Authentication
-Follow the instructions outlined in the [AWS Plugins Overview](/docs/manual/plugins/aws-plugins-overview.html) to authenticate Process Automation with AWS.
+Follow the instructions outlined in the [AWS Plugins Overview](/docs/manual/plugins/aws-plugins-overview.html) for Process Automation to authenticate with AWS.

 ### Node Discovery
-In order to target the EC2 instances, they need to be populated into Process Automation's node inventory.
+In order to target the remote EC2 instances, they need to be populated into Process Automation's node inventory.
 It is recommended to use the [**EC2 Node Source**](/docs/manual/projects/resource-model-sources/aws.html#amazon-ec2-node-source).

 :::warning When not using the EC2 Node Source
-If the EC2 Node Source is not being used for node discovery, then be sure that the following **node-attributes** are added to the nodes:
+If the EC2 Node Source is not used for node discovery, then be sure that the following **node-attributes** are added to the nodes:
 1. **`instanceId`** - This is the EC2 instance-id from AWS.
 2. **`region`** - This is the AWS region where the EC2 resides.

 Node Attributes can be added when defining a resource-model source [manually](/docs/administration/configuration/plugins/bundled-plugins.html#built-in-resource-model-formats) or by using the [Attribute Match](/manual/node-enhancers.html#attribute-match) node enhancer.
 :::